Queens Park Rangers F.C.: Early history (1882 - 1920s)

+Rise to Prominence (1920s - 1960s)

 The club joined the Football League in 1920, when the Third Division was formed, mainly with Southern League clubs.
 When the Third Division was split into North and South the following season, QPR, like most of the former Southern League clubs that had joined the Football League to form the Third Division, were in the Third Division (South).

-QPR played their home games in nearly 20 different stadia (a league record), before permanently settling at Loftus Road in 1917, although the team would briefly attempt to attract larger crowds by playing at the White City Stadium for two short spells: 1931 to 1933, and the 1962–63 season.
+QPR played their home games in nearly 20 different stadia - a league record - before permanently settling at Loftus Road in 1917; although the team would briefly attempt to attract larger crowds by playing at the White City Stadium for two short spells: 1931 to 1933, and the 1962–63 season.

 The club were promoted as champions of Division 3 South in the 1947–48 season.
 Dave Mangnall was the manager as the club participated in four seasons of the Second Division, being relegated in 1951–52.
-Tony Ingham was signed from Leeds United and went on to make the most ever league appearances for QPR (519).
+Tony Ingham was signed from Leeds United and went on to make the most-ever league appearances for QPR (519).
 Arguably the club's greatest ever manager, Alec Stock, arrived prior to the start of the 1959–60 season.
 The 1960–61 season saw QPR achieve their biggest win to date: 9–2 vs Tranmere Rovers in a Division 3 match.
 In time, Stock, together with Jim Gregory who arrived as chairman in the mid-1960s, helped to achieve a total transformation of the club and its surroundings.

-In 1966–67, QPR won the Division Three championship and became the first Third Division club to win the League Cup on Saturday, 4 March 1967, beating West Bromwich Albion 3–2, coming back from a two-goal deficit.
-It is still the only major trophy that QPR have won.
+In 1966–67, QPR won the Division Three championship and became the first Third Division club to win the League Cup, on Saturday, 4 March 1967, beating West Bromwich Albion 3–2, after coming back from a two-goal deficit, securing the clubs first and only major trophy.
 It was also the first League Cup final to be held at Wembley Stadium.
 After winning promotion in 1968 to the top flight for the first time in their history, Rangers were relegated after just one season and spent the next four years in Division Two.
-Terry Venables joined from Spurs at the beginning of the 1969–70 season and Rodney Marsh was sold to Manchester City.
-During this time, new QPR heroes emerged including Phil Parkes, Don Givens, Dave Thomas and Stan Bowles.
-These new signings were in addition to home-grown talent such as Dave Clement, Ian Gillard, Mick Leach and Gerry Francis.